jll123567/VrMotionSicknessAutomation/README.md

 # Vr Motion Sicness Automation

-This is my masters thesis project in trying to us a Neural Network to detect and automatically mitigate motion sickness in a unity application.
+This is my master’s thesis project in trying to us a Neural Network to detect and automatically mitigate motion sickness in a unity application.